HNU-UWC-UMI/2024_SmartNilePerchRepo/README.md

 | *https://apex.oracle.com/pls/apex/hackathonjune2024/NilePProject/GpsData* | *GPS* |
 | *https://apex.oracle.com/pls/apex/hackathonjune2024/NilePProject/INSPECTORREPORT_DATA* | *InspectorForm* |

-* *\<Target/Requirement>*The main target was the storage of the data gathered by each group according to their requirements.
-As well as providing RESTful-Services in order to allow the according data input and offer the option to "GET" the stored data packages for visualization purposes.
-* *\<Interfaces: links to GET + POST + examples of JSON>*
 * *\<Concepts: ER-Diagramm>*
 * *\<Artifacts: link to ddl>*
 * *\<Artifacts: screenShots of Apex-Forms>*